 It’s not a good idea to put wonton soup in the freezer.
 The dumplings don’t thaw well and will turn to mush upon reheating.
 It’s best to eat this soup within a couple of days!

 Other Soup Recipes

-- Beef and Barley Soup – This soup eats like a meal.
-Substitute bone-in pork if it suits you.
+- Beef and Barley Soup – Bone-in beef soup

 Share Some Love ❤️

-- Combine water with chicken broth and fresh pressed garlic.
+- Combine the water and chicken broth with fresh pressed garlic.
 Bring it to a boil.

 - Add in sliced shiitake mushrooms.
 Turn the heat to medium-high and let the soup simmer for about 15 minutes or until the wontons float to the top.

-- Add soy sauce and sesame oil.
+- Add in the soy sauce and sesame oil.
 Remove from heat.

 - Garnish with green onions and serve right away.
 Enjoy!